-• Open: Anyone can access blockchain.

-- Distributed or Decentralized: Not under the control of any single authority. - Efficient: Fast and Scalable. - Verifiable: Everyone can check the validity of information because each node maintains a copyof the transactions. - Permanent: Once a transaction is done, it is persistent and can't be altered.
+- Open: Anyone can access blockchain. - Distributed or Decentralized: Not under the control of any single authority. - Efficient: Fast and Scalable. - Verifiable: Everyone can check the validity of information because each node maintains a copy of the transactions. - Permanent: Once a transaction is done, it is persistent and cannot be altered.